Our instructors go out of their way to lead our field of medicine to its next level.

 Teachers With Vision

-From published authors to recluse practitioners, our instructors offer a wide array of clinical wisdom to share.
+From published authors to busy practitioners, our instructors offer a wide array of clinical wisdom to share.
 They have intentionally distilled their most effective practices so you can master your practice and empower your patients.

 Amy Hazard, L.Ac.

 Brian Falk Ph.D., L.Ac.

 Karen Christensen, L.Ac.